 With free and premium security plans, Avast established itself as one of the top antivirus software in the market.
 The famed software offers packages for individuals and small businesses that help to detect and eliminate viruses and malware swiftly.
 Furthermore, it provides proper protection for your mobile device.

-Microsoft Defender vs Avast: which is best?
+Microsoft Defender vs Avast: Which Is Best?

 Features